-Local leaders and organisations should ensure that migrant children and youth are not being stigmatised and that any alleged accusation that they help spreading COVID-19 must be stopped by the authorities in charge.
+Local leaders and organisations should ensure that migrant children and youth are being consulted and not being stigmatised.
 They should take prompt actions to respond to any xenophobic campaign.
 Similarly, there can be no forced returns based on real or perceived fears of COVID-19 transmission.

-Advocacy messaging must be built with all public and civil stakeholders to ensure that migrant populations’ rights are respected and safeguarded, including (but not limited to) the right to access asylum, the principle of non-refoulement and a life in dignity.
-In addition, the Global Compact for Migration can help providing an advocacy framework to translate rights-based principles into local interventions.